EdmundLeex/hyper_iterator/README.md

 ## Installation

-*This is in prepublish stage, therefore not available as a gem yet.
+*This is in experimental stage, therefore not available as a gem yet.
 More testing will be conducted.*
+*You can see my [updates in here](UPDATE.md)*

 <!-- Add this line to your application's Gemfile: